Vienna Symphonic Library: Product Overview

 Vienna Symphonic Library's products range from individual instruments and instruments recorded in groups to software for composition, instrumentation and orchestration on the computer.
 The range is constantly being expanded and also includes recordings of choirs.

 Music creators and studio owners worldwide use the products of the Vienna Symphonic Library: well-known TV and film music composers such as Hans Zimmer, Danny Elfman, A.R.
 Rahman, Alan Silvestri, Alexandre Desplat, James Newton Howard, Pinar Toprak use it to produce mock-ups of their orchestral scores and also combine the virtual-orchestral sounds in the final mix with live recordings of the actual orchestra.
 Pop musicians such as Lenny Kravitz, Beyoncé, and Justin Timberlake are also VSL users.

-The first products got released in December 2002.
+The first products were released in December 2002.
 The "First Edition" consisted of the modules "Strings", "Brass & Woodwinds", "Percussion" as well as the "Performance Set".
 In summer 2003, the "Pro Edition" followed with twice as many samples.
 Both editions were available in formats for the software samplers TASCAM GigaStudio and Apple Logic EXS24 (Emagic at that time).
 From late 2003, smaller packages of the "Horizon Series" followed.
 They were also available in formats for Steinberg HALion and Native Instruments Kontakt.
 The first small software development was the MIDI utility "Performance Tool", which allowed playing legatos and repetitions in real-time.

 To manage the vast amount of samples more user-friendly, VSL developed a dedicated sample, the "Vienna Instruments" player.
 The "Vienna Instruments Collections", released from autumn 2005, contain the free player, which runs in the formats AU, VST, AAX Native and RTAS under Mac OS X and Windows.
 Further software developments followed: The network-ready mixing host "Vienna Ensemble PRO", the effects plug-in bundle "Vienna Suite", and the mixing and reverberation software "Vienna MIR PRO".

 Since 2012, the sound libraries are no longer delivered on DVD but exclusively via download or data carriers (flash drive or hard disk).

 With the release of the first library of the "Synchron" series in April 2017, the Vienna Symphonic Library became the first sample library in the world to offer its instrument library in Auro-3D in addition to stereo and surround.

 The characteristic multi-microphone setup of the series increased the amount of data to be processed, which required the development of a new software player: the "Synchron Player" was equipped with a new audio engine and innovative algorithms to deliver the necessary performance.